Laura blasts Gulf Coast with wind, rain and wall of seawater

 “We know anyone that stayed that close to the coast, we’ve got to pray for them, because looking at the storm surge, there would be little chance of survival,” Louisiana Lt.
 Gov. Billy Nungesser told ABC’s Good Morning America.

-With nearly 470,000 homes and businesses without power in the two states, near-constant lightning provided the only light for some.
+More than 600,000 homes and businesses were without power in the two states, according to the website PowerOutage.Us, which tracks utility reports.

 The National Hurricane Center said Laura slammed the coast with winds of 150 mph (241 kph) at 1 a.m.
 CDT near Cameron, a 400-person community about 30 miles (48 kilometers) east of the Texas border.
 Forecasters had warned that the storm surge would be “unsurvivable” and the damage “catastrophic.”